cloudwatt/applications/blueprint-mystart/README_EN.md

 7. Name your stack in the « Stack name » field
 8. Fill the two fields « Name prefix key » and «/ 24 cidr of private network » and click "LAUNCH"

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 If you've reached this point, you're already done!

-### A one-click sounds really nice...

-...
-Good!
-Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
-2 minutes later, a green button appears... **ACCESS**: you have your stack !

 ## Enjoy